MicroEJ/Kernel-GREEN/README.md

     Please refer to the [Security Management](#security-management) section for more information.

-# Setup the Kernel Project
+# Set up the Kernel Project

 ## Prerequisites